British royals and 'little bump' visit New Zealand beach on final leg of Pacific tour

 Inside a marquee set up on the grass, Meghan smiled as elder Barney Thomas addressed the couple in the Te Reo Maori language, wishing them "kia kaha", or strength, for the baby she is expecting next year.

-Harry struck an upbeat tone despite the drizzly weather, which canceled a tree-planting ceremony.
+Harry struck an upbeat tone despite the drizzly weather, which cancelled a tree-planting ceremony.
 The pair stayed inside the dry marquee for tea and cake with school children.

 "From my wife, myself and our little bump, it's a blessing to be here," said Harry.
 "The weather forecast was a lot worse than this and we are really fortunate to be here.
 The rain is a blessing and a reminder of our connection to the land."